-Basecamp, Airbnb, GitHub, Hulu, and Kickstarter are a few of the thousands of large-scale websites built using Ruby on Rails, a framework based on Ruby, which gives you an idea of just how widespread the Ruby programming language is in the technology industry.
+Basecamp, Airbnb, GitHub, Hulu, and Kickstarter are a few of the thousands of large-scale websites built using Ruby on Rails framework based on Ruby.
+This should give you an idea of just how widespread the Ruby programming language is in various industries.

 What Is Ruby?

-Ruby, created by Yukihiro “Matz” Matsumoto, is a programming language with a wide range of potential applications.
-The creator of Ruby built the language by combining his favorite parts of other languages, and the result is a balanced technology that uses both functional and imperative programming principles to provide a good developer experience.
+Ruby, created by Yukihiro Matsumoto, is a programming language with a wide range of potential applications.
+The creator of Ruby built the language by combining his favorite parts of other languages.
+This resulted in a balanced technology that uses both functional and imperative programming principles to provide a good developer experience.

-The Ruby language is known well for its simplicity, which makes it a great language for beginners to learn.
+The language is known well for its simplicity, which makes it a great language for beginners to learn.
 But, even though the language is simple to use, it is still a very powerful technology with its own complexities.